 In a hospital or clinical environment, you will rarely find any rough or abrasive textures.
 Instead, if a product is meant to be held in the hand, it should neither be too smooth nor too sticky.
 Holdable shapes are meant to fit the contours of the human hand while providing good tactile feedback without needing a tight grip.
 Matte or softly sanded textures serve this function well but they also have a visual appeal.

 3. Easy To See

 Softer textures and colors tend to diffuse and absorb incidental light.
 Think about most doctor’s offices or hospital rooms.
-They usually have ambient blue/white fluorescent lighting that provides a uniform illumination.
-Metals used in this kind of space therefore tend to be sandblasted or etched and other surfaces – including wood or plastic – are rarely polished or glossy.
+They usually have ambient blue/white fluorescent lighting that provides uniform illumination.
+Metals used in this kind of space, therefore, tend to be sandblasted or etched and other surfaces – including wood or plastic – are rarely polished or glossy.

 4. Simple To Use